braiddynamics/qbd-portal/docs/01-foundations/01-ontology.md

 :::note[**Section 1.3 Scope**]

 With the manifold removed, only points and connections remain for analysis.
-Defining a point without a location forces a shift in perspective; an object must exist solely through its relations to others.
+Defining a point without a location forces a shift in perspective.
+It requires that an object must exist solely through its relations to others.
 If position is not intrinsic, then identity must be derived.
-We must construct a reality where "where" is defined entirely by "who you are connected to," replacing coordinates with connectivity.
+We must construct a reality where location is defined entirely by connectivity.
+We must ask how a universe can exist before there is a physical space for it to exist in.
+We are effectively bootstrapping geometry from pure algebra.
+This requires us to abandon the comfortable intuition of spatial embedding and accept a world of pure abstraction.

 Our structure must derive identity entirely from connectivity.
-We treat the graph as the raw material of spacetime, where the edges themselves carry the burden of causality.
-Each link represents a transfer of influence, a discrete quantum of connection that binds two events together.
-This web of relations is not a map of the territory; it is the territory itself.
-It serves as the physical memory of the system, encoding the past interactions that define the present state.
+We treat the graph as the raw material of spacetime.
+In this model, the edges themselves carry the burden of causality.
+Each link represents a transfer of influence.
+It is a discrete quantum of connection that binds two events together.
+This web of relations is not a map of the territory.
+It is the territory itself.
+It serves as the physical memory of the system.
+It encodes the past interactions that define the present state.
+Without this rigorous definition, we risk smuggling in spatial assumptions that undermine the background independence of the theory.

 Analysis is restricted to a specific class of graphs to ensure physical viability.
-Loops where an event serves as its own ancestor are structurally unsound, as are vague connections that fail to specify a direction of influence.
-We identify the necessary components as abstract events and causal links, with logical time attached to these edges to create a permanent record of creation.
-Constructing a structure rigid enough to preserve history yet flexible enough to permit evolution, we define the state space not as a collection of positions, but as a collection of relations.
+Loops where an event serves as its own ancestor are structurally unsound.
+Vague connections that fail to specify a direction of influence are equally problematic.
+We identify the necessary components as abstract events and causal links.
+We attach logical time to these edges to create a permanent record of creation.
+Constructing a structure rigid enough to preserve history yet flexible enough to permit evolution, we define the state space not as a collection of positions but as a collection of relations.
+This formalization allows us to treat the universe as a mathematical object that can be updated and computed.
 :::

 ### 1.3.1 Definition: State Space and Graph Structure {#1.3.1}

-:::info[**Structure of the Universal State Space as a Collection of Finite Acyclic Directed Graphs**]
+:::tip[**Structure of the Universal State Space as a Collection of Finite Acyclic Directed Graphs**]

 $\Omega$ comprises the set of all kinematically admissible graph configurations that satisfy the constraints of finiteness and acyclicity.
 Each configuration in $\Omega$ encodes an essential "moment" in the universe's history, represented by a single point $G \in \Omega$, which captures the complete relational and temporal structure at that instant without presupposing prior states or future evolutions.
 The finiteness constraint limits $|V| < \infty$ for every $G$, ensuring computational tractability and avoiding infinities that could undermine the discrete genesis principle, while acyclicity enforces the strict forward direction of causation, precluding loops that would imply retroactive influences or paradoxes.